leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/README.md

 ### Blocking I/O

-When we ask the Operating System to perform a blocking operation it will suspend the thread that makes the call \(it will stop executing code and store the CPU state and go on to do other things\).
-When data arrives for us through the network it will wake up our thread again and let us resume.
+When we ask the Operating System to perform a blocking operation it will suspend the thread that makes the call \(it will stop executing code, store the CPU state and go on to do other things\).
+When data arrives for us through the network, it will wake up our thread again and let us resume.

 ### Non-blocking I/O